ostreedev/ostree/docs/contributing-tutorial.md

 ### OSTree Build Commands

 These are the basic commands to build OSTree.
-Depending on the OS that OSTree will be build for, the flags or options for `./autogen.sh` and `./configure` will vary.
+Depending on the OS that OSTree will be built for, the flags or options for `./autogen.sh` and `./configure` will vary.

 See `ostree-build.sh` in this tutorial below for specific commands to building OSTree for Fedora 28 and Fedora 28 Atomic Host.